variemai/YAC_SIM/README.md

 ## How To Use YAC Simulator
 ### Before running the simulator executable:
-The simulator executable can be run with a configuration file as argument e.g.:
+The simulator executable can be run with a configuration file as argument e.g.: **./yac_sim config.txt**
-**./yac_sim config.txt**
-the configuration file can contain all memory and cache parameters,
-use **config.txt** as an example to create your own configurations.
-If the configuration file does not specify all the parameters the user will be
-asked to input them after running the simulator.
+the configuration file can contain all memory and cache parameters, use **config.txt** as an example to create your own configurations.
+If the configuration file does not specify all the parameters the user will be prompted to input them after running the simulator.

 ### After running the simulator executable: